Three Customer Frustrations About Your Retail Store

 • This reinforces the idea that some stores' commission programs make their employees deceptive and make customers skeptical of yours.

-This story reminds me of the old American Express Card holiday radio ads where they couldn't get waited on until the wife told her husband to pull out his American Express card, which did the trick.
+This story reminds me of the old American Express Card holiday radio ads, where the characters couldn't wait to be waited on until the wife told her husband to pull out his American Express card, which did the trick.
 But it shouldn't take that level of frustration to have someone wait on you.

 Think of the MILLIONS of dollars brands pay every day, every hour, to get that customer at that moment in the store to buy their product.
 And then they are met with frustration!
 No wonder many customers say they'd just as soon stay home and shop online.